sangeethnandakumar/Twileloop.Security/README.md

 # Express.Security

+### PLEASE GIVE A ⭐ STAR TO THIS REPO IF YOU LIKE THIS

 Express Security is an easy to use wrapper for security implementations inside your .NET applications.

 The latest version of ExpressSecurity abstracts 2 popular hashing and 2 popular encription mechanism that can be used anywhere on your application.
 With lot of ease.
 APIs exposed and clear consistant and designed for quick usage.